-Supporting the transition to a carbon-neutral economy
+Supporting the transition to a low-carbon economy

 From carbon-neutral to nature-positive

 Beyond the climate crisis, we recognise the importance of addressing the wider environmental challenges the world faces.
 With USD 44 trillion – or over half of global GDP – dependent on nature or natural services, biodiversity loss is not only an environmental crisis but undeniably an economic crisis as well.
 From agriculture, food and pharmaceuticals to construction, fashion and tourism, businesses rely either on the extraction of resources or the provision of natural services, such as clean water, healthy soils and pollination.
 All these goods and services are provided at no charge.

 However, from the degradation of natural habitats to the extinction of plant and animal species, the loss of biodiversity is advancing at an alarming rate, driven by climate change, pollution, land use change and over-exploitation of natural resources.
 This creates direct physical risks, such as unreliable or smaller harvests, as well as reputational, litigation and transition risks.

 Just as the climate crisis created growth opportunities for solution providers and transition risks for those who were not adapting, the protection and restoration of biodiversity is gaining traction, thus providing new market opportunities for innovative companies.
 Building on our expertise in impact investing, we recently launched a biodiversity strategy, offering investors an early-stage growth opportunity with a positive impact.

 To build knowledge and support for nature-positive business models, we are collaborating with other stakeholders through several initiatives, including the Investment Leaders Group of the Cambridge Institute for Sustainability Leadership (CISL) and the UNPRI Investor Working Group on Sustainable Palm Oil.
 UBP is also a member of the Task Force on Nature-related Financial Disclosures (TNFD) Forum.